Azure/PSRule.Rules.Azure/docs/en/rules/Azure.ContainerApp.Storage.md

 To deploy Container Apps that pass this rule:

-- Configure the `properties.template.mounts` array to define a volume or several volumes.
+- Configure the `properties.template.volumes` array to define a volume or several volumes.
+- For each volume use the `storageType` of `AzureFile`.
 - For each container in the template that you want to mount storage, define a volume mount in the `properties.template.containers.volumeMounts` array.

 For example with an Azure Files volume: